-The redevelopment proposals should provide an appropriate mix of dwelling types that are needed by the community.
-In assessing the dwelling mix, regard should be had of Policy H4 and the latest assessment of housing needs and any current socio-economic data that may be provided by the developer, in justifying the mix of dwelling units.
+2.12 The redevelopment proposals should provide an appropriate mix of dwelling types that are needed by the community.
+In assessing the dwelling mix, regard should be had of Policy H4 and the latest assessment of housing needs13 and any current socio-economic data that may be provided by the developer, in justifying the mix of dwelling units.
+Current evidence suggests a need for one, two and three-bed units of accommodation to meet need.